-As an ex-Navy sailor & a boat owner of many years, I was repeatedly impressed with the manner in which the Norwegian Epic was manuevered by the ship's Captain, let me explain; If you look at a map of Ponta Delgada you will be able to see that the harbor, although compact, has a long combined dock & breakwater named "Molhe do Porto", which is where the Norwegian Epic was going to tie up.
-Now because this is a compact harbor, without sufficient room for the Epic to turn around for departure, the Captain/Pilot backed the ship into it's berth along the dock.
+As an ex-Navy sailor & a boat owner for many years, I was repeatedly impressed with the manner in which the Norwegian Epic was manuevered by the ship's Captain, let me explain; If you look at a map of the harbor you will be able to see that the harbor, although compact, has a long combined dock & breakwater named "Molhe do Porto", which is where the Norwegian Epic was going to tie up.
+Now because this is a compact harbor, without sufficient room for the Epic to turn around for departure (ie; no "turning basin"), the Captain/Pilot backed the ship into it's berth along the dock.
 This is technically interesting, but once I read that the Norwegian Epic has bow & stern thrusters I knew that docking would not be difficult.
 The ship was brought into the vicinity of the Molhe, the bow was swung about, and the ship was then backed into it's berth easily without any tug boats being required.

 The above pictures may give you some idea of the shops and bars on the Molhe do Porto.
-All we had to do to walk into town, was to walk past the shops and exit onto the city street that parallels the harbor.
+All we had to do to walk into town from the ship, was to walk past the shops and exit onto the city street that parallels the harbor.